 What To Do After an Accident

 If you have been injured at work in Bustleton or South Philly, notify your employer immediately.
 It is also important to seek emergency medical treatment as soon as possible.
 Regardless of the severity of your injury, your employer may ask you to fill out a “first report of injury” form as soon as your condition has stabilized.

-If your injury requires additional treatment, contact your employer at once.
+If your workplace vision loss injury requires additional treatment, contact your Philadelphia employer at once.
 Often, if you sustained an eye injury, you will need to see an ophthalmologist.
 If you are not offered an ophthalmologist through the list of approved physicians, you are entitled to choose your own eye specialist.

 Follow all treatment guidelines.
 Your physician will complete a “return to work” form and decide whether or not you can return to your former job.
 In cases of blindness or permanent disability, this may not be possible.
 You may be entitled to specific loss benefits in the form of a cash settlement in addition to your other workers’ compensation benefits.

 Your eyes and vision are an essential part of maintaining the quality of your life.
-If you have been injured on the job, the Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, will fight to get you the full benefits to which you are entitled.
-Call us today at 215-512-1500 or contact us online to schedule a consultation.
+If you have sustained a work-related injury, the Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, will fight to get you the full benefits to which you are entitled.
+Call us today to discuss Workplace vision loss in Philadelphia during a consultation.
 Our offices are conveniently located in Philadelphia, where we represent clients throughout the city and nearby areas of Bustleton and South Philadelphia.